Specialist Nursing Group

 These pre-operative tests may include the following;

 • Nursing assessment

-• Blood tests, ECG,x-rays, urine test, blood pressure, hgt, weight
+• Blood tests, ECG,x-rays, urine test, blood pressure, height, weight

-• Free charted physio assessment (for orthopaedic patients and those undergoing certain urology procedures)
+• Free charted physio assessment (for orthopedic patients and those undergoing certain urology procedures)

 • Patient education